Phils0/CifParser/README.md

 # CifParser
 A .Net Standard 2.0 Library to parse a CIF formatted UK rail timetable.
-Can read both the Network Rail Open Data format and the RDG Format.
+Can read both the Network Rail Open Data format and the RDG Format, both DTD and TTIS archives.

 [![Build Status](https://dev.azure.com/phils0oss/CifParser/_apis/build/status/Phils0.CifParser?branchName=master)](https://dev.azure.com/phils0oss/CifParser/_build/latest?definitionId=1&branchName=master)

-## How do I read a CIF file?
+## How do I read a CIF archive?

-Instantiate a Parser and Read to be returned an enumeration of CIF records.
+Instantiate an Archive, create a Parser and Read to be returned an enumeration of CIF records.
 Records are returned in the order they appear in the file.

 ```
-var factory = new CifParserFactory(logger);
+var archive = new Archive(file, logger);
-var parser = factory.CreateParser();
+var parser = archive.CreateCifParser();
-var records = parser.Read(file);
+var records = parser.Read();
 ```

 ## Grouping Schedule records.

-You can group a set of schedule records together into a `Schedule`.
+By default a set of schedule records are grouped together into a `Schedule`.
 A schedule comprises a list of records in order:
 * A `ScheduleDetails` record (BS)
 * A `ScheduleDetailsExtraData` record (BX)